uncw-library/vivo-docker2/README.md

 Otherwise, same steps as above #Development env.

 ## VIVO app admin

-1. On first startup, log in with the user named in ./vivo/inject/vivo_home/config/runtime.properties
+1. On first startup, log in with the user named in ./vivo/installer/home/src/main/resources/config/runtime.properties
-1. Any vivo users/instance data is preserved in docker volumes: vivo-docker2_tdbModels and vivo-docker2_tdbContentModels.
+1. Any vivo users + instance data is preserved in docker volumes: vivo-docker2_tdbModels and vivo-docker2_tdbContentModels.
 1. Solr data is preserved in docker volume: vivo-docker2_solr-data.
 1. Subsequent `docker compose down` and `docker compose up` will preserve the tdb data and solr data.
 1. If you wish to start clean, `docker volume rm vivo-docker2_solr-data` will delete the volume holding solr data.
 And `docker volume rm tdbContentModels tdbModels` will clear that data.
 Start from step 1 after  the next `docker compose up`